Onyx

 The capture is executed by placing a piece on the remaining unoccupied corner of the square.
 If the capturing move also simultaneously completes a second square on the board where the same conditions prevail, then the move results in the capture of four enemy pieces instead of two.

-Black tries to connect the two horizontal (black) sides with an unbroken chain of black pieces, while White tries to connect the two vertical (white) sides with an unbroken chain of white pieces.
+Black tries to connect the two vertical (black) sides with an unbroken chain of black pieces, while White tries to connect the two horizontal (white) sides with an unbroken chain of white pieces.
 The first to do so wins the game.

 Author